araujoivan/alura-native-soap/README.md

-# Implementing an SOAP client and Service using native javax-ws specification
+# Implementing a SOAP Client and Service using native javax-ws specification

 estoque-cliente	-> A basic sample of SOAP client implementation using jax-ws native libraries. estoque-service -> A basic sample of SOAP service implementation using jax-ws native libraries.